httpwg/http-extensions/draft-ietf-httpbis-unprompted-auth.md

 404 (Not Found) instead of 401 (Unauthorized).
 Such authentication failures can be caused for example by:

-* absence of the Authorization field
+* absence of the Authorization (or Proxy-Authorization) field

-* failure to parse the Authorization field
+* failure to parse that field

 * use of the Signature authentication scheme with an unknown key ID